AnalyticsAutomated/analytics_automated/README.md

 NEXT UP TODO
 ============
-1. Django REST for Submission and results
+1. Django REST for Submission
-  Submission : create and read, no external update and no external delete Result : create and read, no external update and no external delete
+  Submission : create and read, no external update and no external delete
-2. Add UUID index for submission and index for job name
+2. REST return for results (create and read), create requires authentication?
 3. Celery for workers https://celery.readthedocs.org/en/latest/django/first-steps-with-django.html
+4. Get Submission form validation to return more meaningful error state